Psychology of change: Part First

 I like this notation of Tony Robbins that wealth is 80% of your psychology and 20% mechanics; this is true when we see the impacts of psychology on our life.
 Without psychology, we cannot understand why we are doing things we are doing and things we are not doing what we want to do.
 Knowing change’s psychology, we prepare ourselves for change.

 It is important to accept change; denial of change makes things worse.
 Paying bills without money, rent, food, and educational fees awake you at night.
 There is no running away.
 It is far better to accept change in its beginning rather than to wait for a storm to drag you in its eye.

 How to change mental processes and behaviors relating to change?

 It is simple, but not easy.
-Changing the mental process starts with a healthy spiritual diet.
+Changing the mental process starts with a healthy mental diet.
 It’s not about food or other nutritional items.
-It is about mental exercise, i.e., books, seminars, workshops, training, a positive attitude towards life, satisfaction with life, and all other resources that help you to improve your mental strength and capacity to heal and feel your heart and soul.
+It is about mental exercise, i.e., books, seminars, workshops, training, a positive attitude towards life, satisfaction with life, and all other resources that help you improve your mental strength and capacity to heal and feel your heart soul.